Az-Net/Flipper-Online/Scanner Approach (temp).md

 **Leveraging Both Carrier-First & Carrier-Last Strategies:**

+Here's a breakdown of both approaches:

+Carrier First:

+Capture: This approach focuses on capturing only the carrier information (specific characteristic of the anomaly) first.
+Advantages:
+* Efficiency: Saves processing power by focusing only on potential anomalies.
+* Faster Detection: May identify anomalies quicker if the carrier is a strong indicator.
+Disadvantages:
+* Missing Context: Might miss subtle anomalies that rely on preceding data points.
+* False Positives: Carriers alone might not be fully unique, leading to false flags.

+Carrier Last:

+Record all prior: This approach records all data points before identifying the carrier (anomaly signature).
+Advantages:
+* More Context: Provides a richer picture for anomaly identification.
+* Fewer False Positives: Context helps to differentiate true anomalies from normal variations.
+Disadvantages:
+* Processing Cost: Requires storing and analyzing all data, which can be resource-intensive.
+* Delayed Detection: Anomaly identification might be slower compared to carrier-first approach.

 * **Initial Filtering:** Implement a carrier-first approach for known artificial signatures (e.g., specific malware patterns) to quickly filter them out and reduce processing overhead.
 * **Contextual Analysis:**  For the remaining data, including natural anomalies, employ a carrier-last approach.
 Capture preceding data points for contextual analysis using techniques like:
     * **Time Series Analysis:** Identify deviations from expected patterns in the data over time.